Spinach Banana Pancakes

-- Place the oats in the food processor and blend until a flour is formed.
+- Place the oats in a food processor and blend until a flour is formed.

-- Add in the rest of the ingredients and blend for about 1 minute.
+- Add in the rest of the ingredients and blend until fully combined.

-- When hot, add butter/oil/coconut oil to the pan to grease.
+- Heat a non-stick skillet over medium heat.
+Add butter/oil/coconut oil to the pan to grease.

-- pour 1/4 cup of batter for each pancake onto the pan and brown on both sides (about 2-4 minutes per side).
+- Pour 1/4 cup of batter for each pancake onto the pan and brown on both sides (I flip when I start to see bubbles).

 - Serve plain or topped with your favorite toppings (nut butter, fruit, maple syrup, etc.)

 - when cooled, feel free to freeze!
 I typically freeze packs of 4 to take out weekly.